 - 6Mix equal parts of ginger ale, sparkling apple cider, cranberry juice and sparkling white grape juice.Champagne is easy to replace in a recipe.

 - 7For each teaspoon of cinnamon, use 1/8 of a teaspoon of oil in its place.
 This will give the flavor you are looking for, without having the ground cinnamon in the dish.Cinnamon can be replaced using cinnamon oil.

 - 8Instead, mix a teaspoon of instant coffee with 2 tablespoons water and add 1/2 teaspoon of chocolate extract into it for every 2 tablespoons of liqueur.Coffee liqueurs don't need to be in a dish.

 - 9Ginger can be replaced with ginger juice - 2 teaspoons of the juice are equal to an ounce of ginger and give you the flavor, without adding to the chunks of food in a dish.

-- 15Rum will also be big in baked goods.Fortunately, you do have an alternative.
-For every 3 tablespoons of rum, you can use a teaspoon of rum extract for the same flavor.Advertisement
+- 15Fortunately, you do have an alternative.
+For every 3 tablespoons of rum, you can use a teaspoon of rum extract for the same flavor.Rum will also be big in baked goods.Advertisement

 Categories : Cooking